 Robinhood keeps day trading as simple as possible.
-There is no account minimum required to start investing and you can trade stocks, ETFs, options and even cryptocurrency with no trading or commission fees.
+There is no account minimum required to start investing and you can trade stocks, ETFs, options and cryptocurrencies with no trading or commission fees.
 The mobile app’s interface is streamlined and easy to use.
 And it’s designed for the beginning investor in mind.

 Webull vs. Robinhood: Fees

 Both of these platforms advertise themselves as being largely free of fees and commissions.
 This is mostly true, as each has a business model based around other uses for their clients’ money.
 Both rely to a large extent on what is known as the “bid-ask spread,” the difference between a stock’s buy price and its sale price.
 By routing their orders through third-party market makers and other investors, both of these platforms take advantage of this spread to make a small amount of money on each trade (typically $0.01 or less per share traded).
 With enough trading volume, this system of arbitrage can more than make up for the lack of commissions.